golang/vulndb/format.md

 ```
 [[additional_packages]]
 ```
-The `additional_packages` sections of the TOML contain information about additional packages impacted by the vulnerability.
+The `additional_packages` sections of the YAML contain information about additional packages impacted by the vulnerability.
 These may be other submodules which independently implement the same vulnerability, or alternate module names for the same module.

 ```
 package = "gopkg.in/vuln-mod"